 One of the Philippines’ outsourcing centers, Iloilo, begins to rival Manila’s.
-Here, most new college graduates opt to work for one of the Business Process Outsourcing (BPO) companies.
+Here, most new college graduates opt to work for one of the call center companies.
 Many also work in call centers to support themselves while studying.
 It’s here that they gain valuable experience speaking to international clients under high pressure situations.

 Iloilo’s residents are called Ilonggos; they speak Hiligaynon: a language popular among other Filipinos for its crooning tone.
 Sad or angry, an Ilonggo always speaks with the voice that exudes a happy melody.
 With this distinctive characteristic, the voice resonates a versatility that complements the needs of the call center industry.
 The voice is more than the sound heard by the client over a phone call.